 - Oral presentation of the board’s decision(s), which the charged student may elect to attend.

-If a charged student fails to attend his/her hearing after being provided with adequate notice, the hearing will proceed in the student’s absence and a decision will be made by the judicial board.
+If an invited participant fails to attend the hearing, the hearing will proceed without the participant and a decision will be made by the judicial board.